rtmill/gaia-prepare/README.md

 Part of the Gaia project, a GIS extension to OHDSI

-Components
+Components:

--Data preparation
+  --Data preparation

--CDM manipulation
+  --CDM manipulation

--Geocoding
+  --Geocoding